PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 For the rest of this document, Semantic Engine Language Instances will be referred to as Instances.
 Actual instances of classes will be referred to as instances.

 Instances are generally expressed as explicit references to some class that is itself defined as an instance of `owl:Class`in the application ontology.
 As a workaround the `owl:Class` declaration could be placed in a TIS or GS file.
 If a Connection Recipe references a class as an Instance, the Semantic Engine will understand to expect or create instances of this class.
-URI creation and assignment of types will be handled automatically.
+An instance appears in the graph as a typed, non-human readable URI.
+URI creation and assignment of type will be handled automatically.

 Instances can also be defined without a type.
 This can come in handy when the type that an Instance should be assigned is not known until execution time, perhaps because it is dependent on some element in the incoming dataset.
 Currently, a ClassResourceList can be supplied instead of a class URI.
 However, this is a bit confusing because these are also used as Term placeholders.
 In the future, developers on this project could create a new Semantic Engine Language feature called `UntypedInstance`.

 **Terms**

 Terms are typically explicit references to some class that is intended to appear statically in the input or output.
 There is no requirement that this class is an instance of `owl:Class`.
 If a Connection Recipe references a class as a Term, the Semantic Engine will understand to expect or create a static reference to the given class.
-Unlike an Instance, references to a Term will be made directly to the URI of the class itself.
+Unlike an Instance, a Term will appear in the graph as the URI of the referenced class itself.

 Terms can also be defined as placeholders and not reference a class explicitly.
 This can come in handy when the class the Term should reference is not known until execution time, perhaps because it is dependent on some element in the incoming dataset.
 For this purpose, a ClassResourceList can be supplied instead of a class URI.